Exponential Family Model-Based Reinforcement Learning via Score Matching: Problem statement

 By setting $\phi(s,a) = [s,a]^\top$ and $W_0 = [A \ B]$, we recover the classical linear dynamical system.
 The nonLDS (and by extension the LDS) are special cases of \Cref{assume:ef-model}. \version{By writing out the probability density function of the multivariate gaussian distribution, one sees that the exponential family model under consideration is:

-and from here it is easy to read off the functions: }{This can be seen by writing out the probability density function of the multivariate gaussian distribution to get: } Lastly, note that \Cref{assume:ef-model} is more general than that of the nonLDS, whose base measure $q(\cdot)$ and feature mapping $\psi(\cdot)$ must take a specific form given by the multivariate gaussian distribution. \Cref{assume:ef-model} gives extra flexibility in the functions $q$, $\psi$, and $\phi$, which can be regarded as \emph{design choices} for the practitioner.
-For example, one can pick the mapping $\psi$ to be some polynomial in $s'$, or even the output of a neural network which captures the relevant features for the transition to $s'$; this is not permitted under the nonLDS setting.
-The contribution of this paper (as well as \citeauthor{chowdhury21}) is to show provably efficient guarantees for a class of problems which subsumes nonLDS.
+and from here it is easy to read off the functions: }{This can be seen by writing out the pdf of the multivariate Gaussian distribution to get: } Lastly, note that \Cref{assume:ef-model} is more general than that of the nonLDS, whose base measure $q(\cdot)$ and feature mapping $\psi(\cdot)$ must take a specific form given by the multivariate Gaussian. \Cref{assume:ef-model} gives extra flexibility in the functions $q$, $\psi$, and $\phi$, which can be regarded as \emph{design choices} for the practitioner.
+For example, one can pick the mapping $\psi$ the output of a neural network which captures the relevant features for the transition to $s'$; this is not permitted under the nonLDS setting.

 \info{removed multivariate GLMs discussion.}